Theo’s Gleason Score 7 Prostate Cancer & Early Stage Kidney Cancer Story

-The next time I see him after I ask him.
+The next time I see him after, I asked him.
 I’ve been over 50 for a while, especially if my next bone scan is clean.
-I said, what does that say?
-I don’t know what that says, but he says, he goes, “Most people were going to find something when they start getting a PSA of 50.”
+I said, “What does that say?”
+I don’t know what that says, but he says, “Most people were going to find something when they start getting a PSA of 50.”
 I’ve had scans since it’s been 50 in 2019.

 I don’t do very well with that one because of my charts.
 If I get my PSA checked today, I know I’m probably going to get an answer within 24 hours.

 If I get up to go to the bathroom at 3:00 a.m., I’m checking my phone, and there’s a certain amount of anxiety.
 Once you do the password, I get an email that says ‘test results.’
 That’s also stressful.